 Our mission is to make beautiful, sustainable knitwear, to revive & re-energise the traditions of sheep farming for wool in England, and to do so locally & naturally.

-To source our fleeces collectively from Lancashire and Yorkshire
+To source our fleeces collectively from Lancashire, Yorkshire and Cumbria

 To use nothing toxic to clean or dye our wool so it is completely natural, which makes it fully circular